United States Antarctic Program: Field camps

 Every season the Program establishes several dozen field camps to house researchers and support staff around the continent.
 These range in size from just two or three people in small pitched tents, to large camps of up to 60 people in temporary shelters, to permanent, hard-walled structures that teams return to year after year.

-Science
+Programs

 Astrophysics and Geospace

 The Astrophysics and Geospace Sciences Program sponsors research areas that either use Antarctica as an observing platform or contribute to an understanding of the role played by the Antarctic upper atmosphere in global environmental processes.

 Organisms and Ecosystems

 The Organisms and Ecosystems Program supports research at all levels of biological organization, from molecular, cellular and organismal to communities and ecosystems.

 Earth Sciences

 The Earth Sciences Program provides insights into Antarctica's geologic history and lead to increased understanding of processes shaping it today.

 Glaciology

 The Glaciology Program supports research concerned with the history and dynamics of the Antarctic ice sheet and its surrounding ice shelves.
 Studies of the processes controlling the mass balance and dynamics of the ice sheet are also important.